-We are pleased to present to you the 2001 Annual Water Quality Report, "The Water We Drink."
-This report is designed to inform you about the quality of water and services we deliver to you every day.
-Our constant goal is to provide you with a safe, dependable supply of drinking water.
+We are pleased to present to you the 2002 Annual Water Quality Report, “The Water We Drink”.
+This report is designed to inform you about the quality water and services we deliver to you every day.
+Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.

-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, can pick up substances resulting from the presence of animals or from human activity.
-Our water source is Greers Ferry Lake; a U.S. Army Corps of Engineers constructed lake, whose water shed is from the North Fork, Middle Fork and South Fork of the Little Red River.
+Our water source is Greers Ferry which is U.S. Army Corps of Engineers constructed lake, whose water shed is from the North Fork, Middle Fork and South Fork of the Little Red River.
 It is an excellent and bountiful surface water resource.

 Community Water System has a source water protection plan available at our office that provides more information, such as potential sources of contamination.
 This plan is available to the public during normal business hours.
 Please call our office in advance to review our source water assessment plan.
-If you have any questions about this report or your water utility, please contact Greg Smith, General Manager, at (501) 825-7294 or (800) 234-2971.
+If you have any questions about this report or your water utility, please contact Tim Shaw, General Manager, at 501-825-7294 or 1-800-234-2971.
 We value you as a customer and want to keep you informed about your water company.
-Community Water System has monthly board meetings on the third Monday of each month, starting at 6:00 p.m. at the Community Water System office at 299 Lakeshore Drive, Greers Ferry, Arkansas.
+Community water System has monthly board meetings on the third Monday of each month, starting at 6:00 p.m. at the Community Water System office at 299 Lakeshore Drive, Greers Ferry, Arkansas.
 The annual meeting is held on the third Monday in April of each year, with the monthly board meeting the following day at its regularly scheduled time of 6:00 p.m.
 The notice of the annual meeting is mailed to you each year, indicating the location and time of the meeting.

 While not required under EPA regulations, CWS monitors for cryptosporidium.
-We have not detected cryptosporidium in the finished water or source water in 12 out of 12 samples tested.
+We have not detected cryptosporidium in the finished water or source water in 14 out of 14 samples tested.
 We believe it is important for you to know that some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800) 426-4791.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

-For CY'2002, the wholesale water rate will increase from $2.18 per thousand gallons to $2.232 per thousand gallons.
-This is the cost per thousand gallons paid to Community Water System by its wholesale customers for water delivered through the Faulkner/Cleburne County transmission line going south from Greers Ferry Lake.
-The communities receiving water from CWS are the cities of Quitman, Guy, Greenbrier, Wooster and Mayflower and the Beaverfork and Vilonia water Associations.
+For CY’2003 the wholesale water rate will decrease from $2.232 per thousand gallons to $2.22 per thousand gallons.
+This is the cost per thousand gallons paid to Community Water System by its wholesale customers for water delivered through the Faulkner / Cleburne County transmission line going south from Greers Ferry Lake.
+The communities receiving water from CWS are the cities of Quitman, Guy, Greenbrier, Wooster and Mayflower and the Beaverfork and Vilonia Water Associations.

-Community Water System has 28 trained employees, (15 of which are licensed by the State of Arkansas), and 5 board members who stand ready to meet your water supply needs around the clock.
+Community Water System has 28 trained employees, (15 of which are licensed by the State of Arkansas), and 5 board of directors who stand ready to meet your water supply needs around the clock.
 Thank you for allowing us to continue providing your family with clean, quality water this year.
-Thank you for understanding.
 We at Community Water System work around the clock to provide top quality water to every tap.
 To make sure safe water is always available, we ask all of our customers to help us protect our water sources.
 Our people and our communities depend on safe water.
-It is a major ingredient in our lives and our children's lives…now, and in the future.
+It is a major ingredient in our lives and our children’s lives…now, and in the future.

 Microbiological Contaminants (Porentially harmful microorganisms that may be occuring or introduced by humans.)